Periodic-MAE: Periodic Video Masked Autoencoder for rPPG Estimation: Introduction

-Conventional masking methods proposed in VideoMAE~\cite{tong2022videomae} do not consider periodicity, making them unsuitable for rPPG domain.
+Conventional masking methods proposed in VideoMAE~\citep{tong2022videomae} do not consider periodicity and are therefore unsuitable for the rPPG domain.
 To address this limitation, we propose a novel masking strategy that periodically masks input frames based on a resampling approach.
-This strategy encourages the model to learn various periodic patterns and rhythms present in the masked input frames, enabling it to capture the inherent periodic nature of physiological signals.
+This strategy encourages the encoder to learn diverse periodic patterns present in the masked input frames, enabling it to capture the inherent periodic nature of physiological signals.
 Additionally, we integrate frequency constraints into the MAE framework to enhance the learning of desired physiological features within spatio-temporal latent representations, enabling the model to effectively capture rhythmic patterns in unlabeled facial videos.
-The main contributions are as follows: \begin{itemize} \item We propose Periodic-MAE, a data-agnostic framework that learns generic and transferable periodic signal representations from unlabeled facial videos in a self-supervised manner.
-To achieve this, we introduce the periodic masking strategy, which enhances the learning of inherent periodic features and facilitates the encoding of generic rPPG signal representations. \item We incorporate physiological frequency constraints in the MAE framework, alongside the reconstruction loss in the pre-training stage, to encourage the model to focus on cues relevant to the desired physiological signal. \item Extensive experiments are conducted on both cross-dataset and intra-dataset evaluation.
-The experimental results demonstrate that the proposed method learns a generic and robust representation related to pulse signals, performing well across various rPPG datasets, particularly in cross-dataset testing. \end{itemize}
+Figure~\ref{fig:overview} provides an overview of the proposed framework, and the main contributions are as follows:

+\begin{itemize} \item We propose Periodic-MAE, a rPPG data-agnostic self-supervised framework that learns generic and transferable representations directly from unlabeled facial videos. \item We introduce the periodic masking strategy, which enhances the learning of inherent periodic features and facilitates rPPG-oriented representation learning \item We incorporate physiological frequency constraints into the MAE pre-training framework to encourage the model to focus on physiologically relevant cues during reconstruction. \item Extensive experiments on public benchmarks and a real-world dataset demonstrate that our method learns robust representations with strong cross-dataset generalization.